Nandaka/PixivUtil2/readme.md

 ## [Pixiv]
 - numberofpage

   Number of page to be processed, put `0` to process all pages.
 - r18mode

   Only list images tagged R18, for member, member's bookmark, and search by tag.
 Set to `True` to enable.
 - dateformat

   Pixiv DateTime format, leave blank to use default format (YYYY-MM-DD).
   Refer to http://strftime.org/ for syntax.
 Quick Reference:
   - %d = Day, %m = Month, %Y = Year (4 digit)
   - %H = Hour (24h), %M = Minute, %S = Seconds
 - autoAddMember

   Automatically save member id to db for all download.

 ## [FANBOX]
 - filenameFormatFanboxContent

   Similar to filename format, but for files inside FANBOX posts.
 - filenameFormatFanboxCover

   Similar to filename format, but for FANBOX post cover images
 - filenameFormatFanboxInfo

   Similar to filename format, but for info dumps.
 - writeHtml

   A switch to decide whether to write FANBOX posts into HTMLs or not.
   - If set to `True`, article type posts will for sure be written into HTMLs, while non-article type posts are controlled with `minTextLengthForNonArticle` and `minImageCountForNonArticle`.
   - If set to `False`, no post will be written into HTMLs.
   - `filenameFormatFanboxInfo` will be used for filename.
   - For HTML format, please refer to 'HTML Format' section
 - minTextLengthForNonArticle

   Works with `minImageCountForNonArticle`.
   When 'writeHtml' is True, a non-article post should contain text longer than this value to be written into HTML.
 - minImageCountForNonArticle

   Works with `minTextLengthForNonArticle`.
   When `writeHtml` is True, a non-article post should contain at least this many files/images to be written into HTML.
 - useAbsolutePathsInHtml

   Set to `True` to use absolute paths in HTMLs.
   Set to `False` to use relative paths.
 - downloadCoverWhenRestricted

   Set to `True` to download FANBOX post cover images even if they are restricted.
 - checkDBProcessHistory
   Each FANBOX post has a updated_date value, which will be recorded/updated in database after it is processed.
   - When this is `True`, the values in database would be checked when processing each post.
 If record is no earlier than the newly retrieved date, which means that the post has not been processed at all or changed since last time, the post would be skipped.
   - When this is `False`, posts will be processed anyways.
 - listPathFanbox

   The list file for fanbox creators.
 One creator per line.
   Doesn't support custom path.

 ## [Network]
 - useproxy

   Set `True` to use proxy server, or `False` to disable it.
 - proxyaddress

   Proxy server address, use this format:
   - http://<username>:<password>@<proxy_server>:<port> or
   - socks5://<username>:<password>@<proxy_server>:<port> or
   - socks4://<username>:<password>@<proxy_server>:<port>
 - useragent

   Browser user agent to spoof.
 You can check it from https://www.whatismybrowser.com/detect/what-is-my-user-agent
 - userobots

   Download robots.txt for mechanize.
 - timeout

   Time to wait before giving up the connection, in seconds.
 - retry

   Number of retries.
 - retrywait

   Waiting time for each retry, in seconds.
 - downloadDelay

   Set random delay up to n seconds for each image post.
   Set to 0 to disable.
 - checkNewVersion

   Set to `True` to check new releases in github.
 - openNewVersion

   Set to `False` to disable opening new releases in browser.
 - enableSSLVerification

   Enable SSL verication, only set to `False` if you always encounter SSL Error (this disable the security)

 ## [Debug]
 - logLevel

   Set log level, valid values are CRITICAL, ERROR, WARNING, INFO, DEBUG, and NOTSET
 - enableDump

   Enable HTML Dump.
 Set to False to disable.
 - skipDumpFilter

   Skip HTML Dump based on error code (using regex format).
   E.g.: 1.*|2.* => skip all HTML dump for error code 1xxx/2xxx.
 - dumpMediumPage

   Dump all medium page for debugging.
 Set to True to enable.
 - dumpTagSearchPage

   Dump tags search page for debugging.
 - debughttp

   Print http header, useful for debuggin.
 Set 'False' to disable.

 ## [IrfanView]
 - IrfanViewPath

   Set directory where IrfanView is installed (needed to start IrfanView)
 - startIrfanView

   Set to `True` to start IrfanView with downloaded images when exiting pixivUtil
   - This will create download-lists
   - Be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files!
 - startIrfanSlide

   Set to `True` to start IrfanView-Slideshow with downloaded images when exiting pixivUtil.
   - This will create download-lists
   - Be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files!
   - Slideshow-options will be same as you have set in IrfanView before!
 - createDownloadLists

   Set to `True` to automatically create download-lists.

 ## [Settings]
 - downloadlistdirectory

   list.txt path, also used for download-lists needed for `createDownloadLists` and IrfanView-Handling If leaved blank it will create download-lists in pixivUtil-directory.
 - uselist

   Set to `True` to parse list.txt.
   This will update the DB content from the list.txt (member_id and custom folder).
 - processfromdb

   Set `True` to use the member_id from the DB.
 - rootdirectory

   Your root directory for saving the images.
 - downloadavatar

   Set to `True` to download the member avatar as 'folder.jpg'
 - usesuppresstags

   Remove the suppressed tags from %tags% meta for filename.
   The list is taken from suppress_tags.txt, each tags is separated by new line.
 - tagsLimit

   Number of tags to be used for %tags% meta in filename.
   Use -1 to use all tags.
 - writeimageinfo

   Set to `True` to export the image information to text file.
   The filename is following the image filename + .txt.
 - writeImageJSON

   Set to `True` to export the image information to JSON.
   The filename is following the image filename + .json.
 - verifyimage

   Do image and zip checking after download.
 Set the value to `True` to enable.
 - writeUrlInDescription

   Write all url found in the image description to a text file.
 Set to `True` to enable.
 The list will be saved to to the application folder as url_list_<timestamp>.txt
 - urlBlacklistRegex

   Used to filter out the url in the description using regular expression.
 - dbPath

   Use different database.
 - setLastModified

   Set last modified timestamp based on pixiv upload timestamp.
 - useLocalTimezone

   Use local timezone when setting last modified timestamp/works date.

 ## [DownloadControl]
 - minFileSize

   Skip if file size is less than minFileSize, set `0` to disable.
 - maxFileSize

   Skip if file size is more than minFileSize, set `0` to disable.
 - overwrite

   Overwrite old files, set `False` to disable.
 - backupOldFile

   Set to True to backup old file if the file size is different.
   Old filename will be renamed to filename.unix-time.extension.
 - daylastupdated

   Only process member_id which were processed at least x days since the last check.
 - alwaysCheckFileSize

   Check the file size, if different then it will be downloaded again, set `False` to disable.
   This will override the image_id checking from db (always fetch the image page to check the remote size).
 - checkUpdatedLimit

   Jump to the next member id if already see n-number of previously downloaded images.
   `alwaysCheckFileSize` must be set to False.
 - useblacklisttags

   Skip image if containing blacklisted tags.
   The list is taken from `blacklist_tags.txt`, each tags is separated by new line.
 - useblacklisttitles

   Skip image if the title contains a blacklisted character sequence.
   The list is taken from `blacklist_titles.txt`, each sequence is separated by new line.
 - useblacklisttitlesregex

   Make the title blacklist check interpret each sequence as a regular expression.
 - dateDiff

   Process only new images within the given date difference.
   Set `0` to disable.
 Skip to next member id if in 'Download by Member', stop processing if in 'Download New Illust' mode.
 - enableInfiniteLoop

   Enable infinite loop for download by tags.
   Only applicable for download in descending order (newest first).
 - useBlacklistMembers

   Skip image by member id based on `blacklist_members.txt` in the same folder of the application.
 - downloadResized

   Download the medium size, rather than the original size.
 - checkLastModified

   Compare local file's last-modified timestamp with works date.
   Require `setlastmodified = True` in config.ini to work properly
 - skipUnknownSize

   Skip downloading if the remote size is not known when `alwaysCheckFileSize` is set to True.

 ## [FFmpeg]
 - ffmpeg

   Path to ffmpeg executable.
 - ffmpegcodec

   Codec to be used for encoding webm, default is using `libvpx-vp9`.
 - ffmpegparam

   Parameter to be used to encode webm. default is `-lossless 1 -vsync 2 -r 999 -pix_fmt yuv420p`
 - webpcodec

   Codec to be used for encoding webm, default is using `libwebp`.
 - webpparam

   Parameter to be used to encode webm. default is `lossless 0 -q:v 90 -loop 0 -vsync 2 -r 999`

 ## [Ugoira]
 - writeugoirainfo

-  If set to True, it will dump the .js to external file.
+  If set to `True`, it will dump the .js to external file.
 - createugoira

-  If set to True, it will create .ugoira file.
+  If set to `True`, it will create .ugoira file.
   This is Pixiv own format for animated images.
 You can use Honeyview to see the animation.
 - deleteZipFile

-  If set to True, it will delete the zip files from ugoira.
+  If set to `True`, it will delete the zip files from ugoira.
   Only active if `createUgoira = True`.
 - creategif

   Set to True to convert ugoira file to gif.
   Required `createUgoira = True` and ffmpeg executeable.
 - createapng

   Set to True to convert ugoira file to animated png.
   Required `createUgoira = True` and ffmpeg executeable.
 - deleteugoira

   Set to True to delete original ugoira after conversion.
 - createwebm

   Set to True to create webm file (video format).
   Required `createUgoira = True` and ffmpeg executeable.
 - createwebp

   Set to True to create webp file (image format).
   Required `createUgoira = True` and ffmpeg executeable.

 ## [Filename]
 - filenameformat

   The format for the filename, reserved/illegal character will be replaced with underscore '_', repeated space will be trimmed to single space.
 The filename (+full path) will be trimmed to the first 250 character (Windows limitation).
   Refer to Filename Format Syntax for available format.
 - filenamemangaformat

   Similar to filename format, but for manga pages.
 - filenameinfoformat

   Similar to filename format, but for info dumps.
 - avatarNameFormat

   Similar to filename format, but for the avatar image.
   Not all formats are available.
 - backgroundNameFormat

   Similar to filename format, but for the background image.
   Not all formats are available.
 - tagsseparator

   Separator for each tag in filename, put %space% for space.
 - createmangadir

   Create a directory if the imageMode is manga.
 The directory is created by splitting the image_id by '_pxx' pattern.
   This setting is depends on %urlFilename% format.
 - usetagsasdir

   Append the query tags in tagslist.txt to the root directory as save folder.
 - urlDumpFilename

   Define the dump filename, use python strftime() format.
   Default value is 'url_list_%Y%m%d'
 - filenameFormatSketch

   Similar to filename format, but for Pixiv Sketch.

 # Filename Format Syntax